Describe Your Childhood Friend: IELTS Speaking Cue Card

 Follow up questions

-How did your friendship with Krishna influence your studies?
+How did your friendship with him impact your social skills?

 Cue 1:Where did you meet this person?